-Melissa Hung is a writer, editor, and journalist.
-She produces stories for print, digital, and radio.
-She also writes essays and creative nonfiction.
+Melissa Hung is a writer and independent journalist.
 A former newspaper reporter, she co-founded Hyphen, an award-winning magazine about Asian American culture, and led the publication for more than five years as its editor in chief.
-She directed WritersCorps, a nationally-recognized arts education program that helped youth tell their own stories through creative writing and digital projects.
-Melissa also founded and curated Slant: Bold Asian American Images, an annual program of short films in Houston.
+Melissa also directed WritersCorps, a nationally-recognized arts education program, and founded Slant: Bold Asian American Images, an annual film festival.
 On occasion, she makes short films herself.
-Her essays have appeared in Catapult and Vogue.
-Her journalistic work has appeared in NPR, NBC News, and Village Voice Media newspapers.
-A native Texan, she lives in San Francisco where she enjoys recycling and composting, but misses Tex-Mex and cafeterias.
+She is a VONA/Voices alum.
+Her writing has appeared in NPR, Vogue, Catapult, Shondaland, and Village Voice Media papers.
+A native of Houston, she lives in San Francisco where she enjoys recycling and composting, but misses Tex-Mex and cafeterias.

 Dislikes: water getting stuck in your ear after swimming

 Southern Fried Asian: Melissa Hung — The Nerds of Color (2017)

 Angry Reader of the Week — Angry Asian Man (2012)